Big crowd expected for A&P show

 A large crowd last year meant the committee could spend more on entertainment this year.

-Both musicians had co-written a song, which they would perform at the show.
+Both musicians have co-written a song, which they will perform at the show.

 Other entertainment included in the entry cost includes balloonologist Pippity-Pop, magician Jonathan Usher, dog trials, dog agility and blade-shearing demonstrations, a digger competition, Highland dancing, hobby horsing, laser tag, a paddock-to-plate competition, pet corner, terrier race and woodchopping competition and a range of livestock competitions including the return of a chicken category.